top of page

 PhD Scholar 2022 (7).jpg

 Hi!
-My name is Ekin Ilseven and I am a Ph.D.
-Candidate at INSEAD's Strategy department.
+My name is Ekin Ilseven and I am an Assistant Professor of Strategy at Católica Lisbon School of Business and Economics.
 My research revolves around organizational resilience, where I aim to identify the sources of resilience and the trade-offs encountered in its pursuit.
 Some questions guiding my research are:

 • Can organizations mitigate the impact of a shock and adapt to the post-shock world equally well?